 You need to choose the best paint for furniture for the best long term results.

 After comparing several pieces over time, we found that the best furniture paint is Sherwin Williams Pro Classic.

-We have painted so many pieces of wood furniture with it and not only does it provide a flawless finish, but it doesn’t chip.
+We have painted so many pieces of wood furniture with this paint, and not only does it provide a flawless finish, but it doesn’t chip.
 It has a hard, beautiful sheen.

-It came to no surprise that our painters highly recommend it, too!
+- It came as no surprise that our painters highly recommend it, too!
 This furniture paint yields a smooth finish and incredible texture.

 It’s available in all the general finishes.
 You can paint in gloss, high gloss, semi-gloss, or satin.
 I tend to prefer semi-gloss or satin, but high gloss is beautiful for a more modern finish.

 Do I Really Need a Special Furniture Paint?

 You may be wondering why you should use furniture paint.
 Well, not only is not all furniture paint created equal, but not all paint is created equal.
 Paint is designed for a specific use, the most common use being for your walls.

 Furniture paint is a harder finish, and therefore more resistant to scratching.
 It also won’t peel off (yikes, could you imagine?)
 Sure, it’s possible with primer, but it’s best left for rarely-used pieces.